njchensl/SDLCStudyProgram/README.md

 To take the [quiz](#quiz), click on the Quiz button.

 ## Study Notes
+An HTML document will be displayed in the textarea.
+To go to any catagory, click on the link in the table of contents.

 ## Quiz
 When you select quiz, you will see a page similar to this: